bcgov/platform-developer-docs/prepare-to-load-test-application-on-openshift.md

 ---
 title: Prepare to load test an application on OpenShift

+slug: prepare-to-load-test-application-on-openshift

 description:  Describe what to do before you load test an application

 keywords: application profiling, profiling, network traffic, bandwidth, resiliency, HA, high availability, failover, testing, guidelines, silver, gold, OpenShift, load test, application

-  page purpose: Describes the steps needed to load test an application in OpenShift.
+page_purpose: Describes the steps needed to load test an application in OpenShift.
 Provides further information on what developers need to do before and to schedule a test.

 audience: developer

 author: Jonathan Bond

-  content owner: Cailey Jones
+content_owner: Cailey Jones
 ---

 # Prepare to load test an application on OpenShift
 Follow these guidelines to load test ministry applications hosted in the Silver and Gold cluster of the OpenShift 4 platform.